tylern4/physics_code/README.md

 ## Compile and run
 All code is in the `current` folder.
 Inside current there is a cpp analysis program, a cpp skim program and an attempt at a python analysis program.
 To make either the cpp or skim program go into the folder and run make.
-The python program uses a root macro which is compiled using the `comile_root` script in the `physics_code/scripts` folder.

 ### E1D analysis